-Last year, it finally happened: the return of the “topic of your choice” (second only to the return of the Jedi).
+In 2017, it finally happened: the return of the “topic of your choice” (second only to the return of the Jedi).
 Feared by some, coveted by others, and legendary in its existence; regardless of where you stand on the issue, this was a newsworthy addition to the 2017-18 Common App prompt choices.
 For years, students have been treating Prompt #1 (which asks about your background, etc.) as topic of your choice *light*—it wasn’t exactly the delicious, full-freedom version students were looking for, but they were able to make it work in a pinch.
-Applicants around the world likely let out a big exhale when they saw they could serve up a big scoop of Prompt #7 to admissions last year.
+Applicants around the world likely let out a big exhale when they saw they could still serve up a big scoop of Prompt #7 to admissions last year.
 And this year will be no different.

 Some questions to consider as you brainstorm, in addition to all of the ones we’ve posed thus far:

 And a few examples of potential subjects and their related (custom!) prompts: